rng-guy/NFSMWBartender/README.txt

 ── ■ │ NFSMW Bartender (v1.9.01) │ ■ ──────────────────────────────────────────────────────────────

+You can view this README with web formatting on GitHub: https://github.com/rng-guy/NFSMWBartender

 This .asi mod adds new customisation options to pursuits.
 These options come in two sets:
  • the "BASIC" set lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" set lets you change cop-spawning behaviour and spawn tables without limits.